Daniel Royer scores twice, Red Bulls beat Impact 4-0

 Jul.
 30, 2017

 Royer gave the Red Bulls the lead on a penalty kick in the 23rd minute.
-Alex Muyl's inbound pass led Royer into the area where he drew a penalty after being taken down by charging goalkeeper Maxime Crepeau — in his MLS debut.
-Michael Murillo put away, from point-blank range, the rebound of a shot by Royer in the 58th to make it 2-0.
-Wright-Phillips and Royer, his sixth in four games, added goals in the final minutes to complete the rout.
+Alex Muyl's inbound pass led Royer into the area where he drew a penalty on charging goalkeeper Maxime Crepeau — in his MLS debut.
+Murillo put away, from point-blank range, the rebound of a shot by Royer in the 58th to make it 2-0.
+Wright-Phillips and Royer added goals in the waning minutes.

 Montreal (6-8-6) had just five shots and was more than doubled by the Red Bulls in time of possession.